besharpsrl/blog-serverless-backend-nodejs/README.md

     docker-compose up

-When the container is up, run the migration file to initialize correctly the database:
+When the container is up, run the migration file to correctly initialize the database:

     npm run migrate-db-local

-Since we can't directly test Lambda functions on out local machine, we can use the ```serverless-offline``` plugin to achieve this goal.
+Since we can't directly test Lambda functions on our local machine, we can use the ```serverless-offline``` plugin to achieve this goal.
 Run the following command to emulate locally AWS Lambda and API Gateway:

     npm run start